 Good morning, thank you for (TA’s name) joining our demo.
-We’re excited to present what we come up for this project.
+We’re excited to present what we came up with for this project.

 In this project, we used Python as our programming language to build a web application.
 MySQL is the database we used in this project.
 Django is our main backend framework.
 Our frontend framework uses bootstrap.

-To demo the web application, we type the command in cmd: py manage.py runserver and it gives us this link.
-Copy and paste it to the browser.
-This is how the interface looks like.
+To demo the web application, we type the command in the command prompt the python runserver command and it gives us this link.
+We can copy and paste it to the browser to launch the site.
+Our main menu interface includes 5 statistics, reporting areas and the maintenance area.
 The basic 5 statistics are displayed here including count of stores offering childcare, count of products, count of distinct advertising campaigns, count of stores, count of stores offering food.
-These five statistics will help the user to get a glance of their data and also as a checkpoint to make sure that the data is accurate before viewing reports.
+These five statistics will help the you to get a glance of their data and also as a checkpoint to make sure that the data is accurate before viewing reports.
 The following are 9 reports and 2 maintenances including population and holiday maintenance as required by the project spec.
-I’ll show you the maintenance functions first, and then the 9 reports.
+I’ll show you the reporting section first, and then the 2 maintenance.

-There are two maintenances: Population and holiday maintenance.

-1. Click on population link, if there is no selection, update population button is disabled.
-User can select state, city and it shows the population.

-2. The update population button will only become enabled when the user updates the population to a different number.

-Note: population length should be between 0- 10 digits.

-3. If at any time, the user changes the selected state, then the city and population will be reset.
-If the user changes the city, then the population will be reset to reflect the correct for that location.
-And the update button stays disabled until the user changes population to a different number.

-4. Once the update is successful, you will receive a success message at the bottom.

-Click here and we go back to the dashboard.

-Next, click on the holiday maintenance link: 1. it shows the holiday list.
-Note: A date can have multiple holiday names.

-2. If the user wants to add holiday, click add holiday button.
-If no selection, add holiday button is disabled.
-User needs to input Holiday Name and Select Holiday Date from DateTimePicker.
-And the holiday is added.
-Note: The Date Text box is read only and only support the time picker to reduce the error handling cost.
-And when we go back to holiday list you can see the holiday is added.

-3. If a holiday has already existed with the same name and same date, it shows a message to remind you this.
-For example:

-Now let’s go over to the reports.
+Let’s go over to the reports.

 Report 1 is the category report.
 The purpose of this report is to show a summary of the products in each category.

-1. Once the user clicks on this link, it returns this table.
-Columns include category name, total number of products, Min & Average & Max retail price of products.
+1. Columns include category name, total number of products, Min & Average & Max retail price of products.

-2. All categories in the database including those without products are listed here.
+2. All categories in the database including those without products are listed here, for example, pet furniture.

 3. This report is sorted by category name in ascending order.

-4. From the results, we can see that bar furniture category…pet furniture category.
+4. From the results, we can see that bar furniture category…there are 30 categories in total.

 5. Click the “Dashboard” here, you can return to main menu.